cloudmosa/cloudphone-vue-sample/README.md

 Because developers cannot override the RSK behavior, clicking RSK also calls `history.back()` to reproduce the same behavior on desktop browsers.

-## Deploy to GitHub Pages
+## :rocket: Deploy to GitHub Pages

 [GitHub Pages](https://pages.github.com/) offers free hosting for public open-source repositories.
 This project uses the official [deploy-pages](https://github.com/actions/deploy-pages) GitHub Action to build and deploy static HTML, CSS, and JS.
 Set the [`base` path configuration](https://v2.vitejs.dev/config/#base) in `vite.config.js` to match your repository name and ensure the `path` provided to the `upload-pages-artifact` GitHub Action matches the default `dist/` directory.

+> [!WARNING]
-:warning: <u>Production</u>: although it's possible to configure [custom domain names](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages), "GitHub Pages is not intended for or allowed to be used... either facilitating commercial transactions or providing commercial software" ([see Prohibited Uses](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#prohibited-uses)).
+> <u>Production</u>: although it's possible to configure [custom domain names](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages), "GitHub Pages is not intended for or allowed to be used... either facilitating commercial transactions or providing commercial software" ([see Prohibited Uses](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#prohibited-uses)).
 Use GitHub Pages for production applications at your own risk.

-## Developer Program
+## :sunglasses: Developer Program

 Register for the [Cloud Phone Developer Program](https://www.cloudfone.com/developer-program) to upload test widgets and use the Cloud Phone Simulator.

 ![New Widget Screenshot](./screenshots/Screenshot%202024-12-25%20at%201.42.16 PM.png)
 ![Cloud Phone Welcome Screenshot](./screenshots/Screenshot%202024-12-25%20at%201.51.54 PM.png)

-## License
+## :free: License

 Licensed under the [Apache 2.0](./LICENSE) license